guan-jing-ren/native-2-web/README.md

 `n2w-fs.cpp` is a complete demo showing what it takes to expose C++17's filesystem API as a webservice.

+The files in `oldtests` contain some useful usage examples too.

 To see it in action, connect to the server via a browser.

 Creating a websocket service is as easy as writing this